Basilu-Liyanage/Basilu-Liyanage/README.md

 Hi there, I’m Basilu Liyanage 👋
 Welcome to my GitHub profile!
-I’m a software developer, Grade 8, Studying At Lyceum Int.
+I’m a young programmer, Grade 9, Studying At Lyceum Int.
 School Wattala, Sri Lanka, and tech enthusiast with a focus on autonomous systems and intelligent vehicle navigation.

 🚀 About Me
 🔭 Currently working on Intelligent Vehicle Navigation to optimize and automate drive systems.
 🌱 Exploring machine learning and sensor integration for real-time decision-making in robotics.
 👨‍💻 Passionate about creating scalable solutions that blend AI with embedded systems.
-👨‍💻🌱 Holding the Worlds Top 10 Rank in Coding
+👨‍💻🌱 Holding the National 1st Runner Up Rank in Programming

 🔧 Technologies & Tools